gedeschaines/IK_Solver/README.md

 Python purists and the omnipotent PEP 8 style and naming conventions enforcement agents will no doubt take extreme umbrage to the IK_Solver program source code.
-To those grown reliant on using IDEs with GUIs, editors with color and layout schemes, automated code inspection and refactoring, computers with wide screen high-def monitors, gigabytes of memory and storage, and gigahertz CPUs/GPUs, I present the user interface of my early programming experience.
+For those grown accustomed to using IDEs with GUIs, editors with color and layout schemes, automated code inspection and refactoring, computers with wide screen high-def monitors, gigabytes of memory and storage, and gigahertz CPUs/GPUs, I present the user interface of my early programming experience.